mattchley/Daily-Planner/README.md

 step 2
 allow for the user to save items that are within the time blocks half way?
-10-15 4pm
+10-15 4pm found a way to fix it by making the renderPlans append to their own seperate div

 Step3
 Integrate time into page, moment.js?
+Logic is there and can be styled by the CSS

+step 4 Change local storage to set and get only no need for the array